 So, I put on my semi brave face and had prepared a mini script in my head, if I was to be approached and questioned.
 However, that script went to utter shit and when I was approached on countless occasions, by every mutual Tom, Dick and Harry my response would be a bucket of tears.... awkward...
 I soon started to contemplate in throwing in the towel and going to further locations to run my errands.
 But by the power of the words of wisdom from my Dad, thankfully that irrational logic never saw the light of day.
 My dad's advice really prevented me from going down a route that would further damage my self-worth drastically.
 My dad could literally say one word in a crisis and everything would be ok.
 He advised me that,' ‘you have nothing to feel guilty about and you shouldn't let people dictate where you go.'
 People break up and if people ask you, you can either just simply answer or choose not to answer.'

 Months, weeks, days, seasons or in U.K. rain, more rain and a couple of weeks of sunshine passed by; and there was no escaping bumping into mutual friends and acquaintances that I and Bob once knew and the questions never stopped.
 However one thing did gradually stop, with painful practice, I gradually stopped caring about what people thought.

-Moving forward, I made the conscious decision that whomever I would encounter whether that be Bob, his delightful mother or anyone mutually connected, I would simply just be civil.
+Moving forward, I made the conscious decision that whomever I would encounter whether that be Bob, his mother (AKA Hitler) or anyone mutually connected, I would simply just be civil.
 And that doesn't mean engaging in a lengthy conversation, but just simply not addressing these people with the same disrespect they had displayed towards me.
 I would simply acknowledge their unworthy presence in a peaceful manner and continue with my day.

 In the words of Selena Gomez, ‘Kill them with kindness.'